boge12/RunBridge/README.md

 1. RunBridge advertises as an **RSC sensor** and waits for your watch to connect.
 2. Once the watch is connected, it scans for nearby **FTMS** treadmills.
 3. It connects to the treadmill and subscribes to FTMS speed/distance notifications.
-4. Incoming FTMS data is transformed into **Running Speed and Cadence (RSC)** format.
+4. Incoming FTMS data is transformed into **Running Speed and Cadence (RSC)** format:
+   - Speed and distance come directly from the treadmill.
+   - Cadence is derived from speed using a simple estimation model.
-5. The watch sees the data exactly as if it came from a normal footpod.
+5. The watch sees the data as if it came from a normal footpod.

 All logic runs directly on the device.
 No cloud, no app, no phone.